A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Applications

 \begin{defn}[Penrose and Yukich \cite{py}] A translation and scale invariant graph functional $\sG$ {\it stabilizes} $\cP_\lambda$ if there exists a random but almost surely finite variable $R$ such that

 for all finite $\sA\subset \R^d \setminus B(0, R)$, where $B(0, R)$ is the (Euclidean) ball of radius $R$ with center at the point $0\in \R^d$. \end{defn}

-Informally, stabilization ensures the insertion of a point (or finitely many points) ``far'' away from the origin $0$ does effect the degree of $0$ in the graph $\sG(\cP_{\lambda}^0)$, that is, it has only a local effect in some sense.
-Many geometric graphs, like the MST, the $K$-NN graph, and the Delaunay graph are stabilizing \cite{py}.
+\begin{remark}Informally, stabilization ensures the insertion of a point (or finitely many points) `far' away from the origin $0$ does not effect the degree of $0$ in the graph $\sG(\cP_{\lambda}^0)$, that is, it only has a `local effect'.
+Many graph functionals such as the MST, the $K$-NN, the Delaunay graph, and the Gabriel graph, are stabilizing \cite{py}. \end{remark}